 Choose a button to use as a closure.
 It must be a shank-style button to work with this technique.
 Make sure that its size is proportional to your gemstone beads.I shopped my stash of vintage buttons.
 You can find them online, as well as handmade artisan buttons.
 Since you need just one per bracelet, the buttons can be a bit of a splurge.

-Select seed beads to for the spacers at each end of the bracelet and to form the picots along the side.
+Select seed beads for the spacers at each end of the bracelet and to form the picots along the side.
 I used sizes 15/0 and 11/0 for my picots.
 Size 8/0 could be a fun, chunky look. - Each bracelet begins with about 24 inches of waxed cotton cord.
 That gives you a little extra so you have enough to hold onto to keep your work stable.
 Cord comes in various thicknesses.
 I use mostly 1.5mm cord, but used thicker 3mm cord for the bracelet in the instructions – it’s easier to see in the photographs!

 A word about the 1.5mm cord – it often has a monofilament core that makes the cord stiff and difficult to stitch through.
 Before you begin, just pull out the plastic strands.
 They usually come out easily by hand, but pliers can be your friend for a firm grip-and-pull if you need it.